neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 # Neo dAPI

-API for dApps on Neo blockchain.
+This document describes API for dApps on Neo blockchain.

 When using Neo dAPI, a suitable Neo Provider is required.
 The definition of Neo Provider can be found [here](../neo-provider).